“Economics is the science which studies human behavior as a relationship

 between given ends and scarce means which have alternative uses.”

-Economic is a study about how individuals, businesses, and governments make choices on allocating resources to satisfy their needs.
-These groups determine how the resources are organized and coordinated to achieve maximum output.
-And they are mostly concerned with the production, distribution, and consumption of goods and services.
+Economic is a study about how individuals, businesses and governments make choices on allocating resources to satisfy their needs.
+These groups determine how the resources are organised and coordinated to achieve maximum output.
+They are mostly concerned with the production, distribution and consumption of goods and services.

-Economics is divided into two important sections, they are : macroeconomics & microeconomics
+Economics is divided into two important sections, which are: Macroeconomics & Microeconomics

 What is Microeconomics?

 Microeconomics is the study of decisions made by people and businesses regarding the allocation of resources and prices of goods and services.
-Government decides the regulation for taxes.
+The government decides the regulation for taxes.
 Microeconomics focuses on the supply, that determines the price level of the economy.
 It uses the bottom-up approach strategy to analyze the economy.
-In other words, microeconomics tries to understand human choices and resource allocation.
-Microeconomics does not decide what are the changes taking place in market, instead it explains why there are changes happening in the market.
+In other words, Microeconomics tries to understand human choices and resource allocation.
+Microeconomics does not decide what are the changes taking place in the market, instead, it explains why there are changes happening in the market.

-The main keyrole of microeconomics is to examine how a company could maximize its production and capacity so that it could lower prices and better compete in its industry.
-A lot of microeconomic information can be gleaned from the financial statements.
+The main key role of Microeconomics is to examine how a company could maximize its production and capacity, so that it could lower prices and better compete in its industry.
+A lot of microeconomic information can be obtained from the financial statements.

 - Demand, Supply, and Equilibrium